3.85" Free-Standing, Polished Rainforest Jasper (Rhyolite) - Australia

 The base was cut flat to allow for free-standing display.

-Rainforest jasper is the trade name for a very colorful type of Rhyolite.
-It was formed during an eruption of the long extinct Mount Hay volcano near Queensland, Australia about 120 million years ago.
-Rain forest jasper gets its name because the mixture of green, red, yellow, brown, and orange colorations reminds people of a rainforest canopy.
-The spherical cavities (orbs) are lined with often lined with opal and tridymite; and filled with chalcedony.
+Rainforest jasper is the trade name for a very colorful type of rhyolite.
+It was formed when the long extinct Mount Hay volcano near Queensland, Australia erupted about 120 million years ago and subsequent silica-rich fluids deposited into gaps and cavities.
+Rainforest jasper gets its name because the mixture of green, red, yellow, brown, and orange colorations reminds people of a rainforest canopy.
+The spherical cavities (orbs) are lined with often lined with opal and tridymite, and filled with chalcedony.

-A rhyolite is a volcanic rock characterized by a high silica content and formed by eruptions of granitic magmas.
-Granitic magmas which are very dense and due to their density they cool more slowly allowing a lot of time for large crystalline structures called phenocrysts to form.
-These phenocrysts are typically silica based minerals such as quartz and chalcedony and are what give rainforest jasper its unique appearance.
+A rhyolite is a volcanic rock characterized by a high silica content that forms from eruptions of granitic magmas.
+Granitic magmas are very dense, which causes them to cool more slowly: this allows more time for large crystalline structures called phenocrysts to form.
+These phenocrysts are typically silica-based minerals such as quartz and chalcedony, and are what give rainforest jasper its unique appearance.

-A rhyolite is a volcanic rock characterized by a high silica content and formed by eruptions of granitic magmas.
-Granitic magmas which are very dense and due to their density they cool more slowly allowing a lot of time for large crystalline structures called phenocrysts to form.
-These phenocrysts are typically silica based minerals such as quartz and chalcedony and are what give rainforest jasper its unique appearance.
+A rhyolite is a volcanic rock characterized by a high silica content that forms from eruptions of granitic magmas.
+Granitic magmas are very dense, which causes them to cool more slowly: this allows more time for large crystalline structures called phenocrysts to form.
+These phenocrysts are typically silica-based minerals such as quartz and chalcedony, and are what give rainforest jasper its unique appearance.

 SPECIES